GMD 200 Game/Play

 This studio course takes students on a sonic and visual journey into the exciting world of sound and video synthesis.
 Beginning in the 1960’s through the present, sound and video synthesis techniques have been used by countless musicians, video artists, television studios and designers to create immersive, psychedelic and engaging multimedia projects in real-time.
 Topics include sound and video synthesis concepts, hardware and software modular synthesizers for audio and video, projection mapping, generative art, audio reactive visuals, camera-less video and live performance.

-Prerequisite: IA 202
+Prerequisite: IA 202 or permission of instructor

 IA 385 Live Electronic Music & Media